satellite-image-deep-learning/techniques/README.md

 #
 ## Instance segmentation

-In instance segmentation, each individual 'instance' of a segmented area is given a unique lable.
-For detection of very small objects this may a good approach, but it can struggle seperating individual objects that are closely spaced.
+In instance segmentation, each individual 'instance' of a segmented area is given a unique label.
+For detection of very small objects this may be a good approach, but it can struggle separating individual objects that are closely spaced.

 - [Mask_RCNN](https://github.com/matterport/Mask_RCNN) generates bounding boxes and segmentation masks for each instance of an object in the image.
 It is very commonly used for instance segmentation & object detection